apache/spark/docs/sql-ref-syntax-hive-format.md

 * **SERDE serde_class**

-    Specifies a fully-qualified class name of custom SerDe for one table or processing inputs and outputs data.
+    Specifies a fully-qualified class name of custom SerDe.

 * **SERDEPROPERTIES**

     A list of key-value pairs that is used to tag the SerDe definition.

-* **DELIMITED**

-    The `DELIMITED` clause can be used to specify the native SerDe and state the delimiter, escape character, null character and so on.

 * **FIELDS TERMINATED BY**

     Used to define a column separator.